This article was first published in The Washington Post Supplementary on 12 November 2018.

 “What the ITMs do is make us think about innovation and transformation,” says Henry Tan, managing director of local business Nexia TS.

-One of Singapore’s largest accounting firms providing audit, tax and professional advisory services, Nexia TS embodies the Singaporean spirit of seeking new ways of doing business for the future through partnership.
+One of the largest accounting firms in Singapore providing audit, tax and professional advisory services, Nexia TS embodies the Singaporean spirit of seeking new ways of doing business for the future through partnership.
 “When I co-founded the firm together with my partner, we wanted to be a boutique corporate finance firm and our vision was that we would hand-hold SMEs towards growth, towards fundraising and expansion in the region,” says Mr. Tan, adding that the firm has since decided to acquire certain of these SMEs.
 “We acquired a data analytics company that not only will help our clients, but also our own internal process.”

 Grappling with unfamiliar regulatory environments can be a barrier to businesses looking for new places to grow and create, with new ideas often stymied by out-of-date rules.
 But Singapore’s regulators have taken an active role in driving innovation.
 The Monetary Authority of Singapore (MAS) sandbox is one such example.
 It allows interested firms, both local and international, to test their products and services on real customers, allowing for the consequences of failure to be contained within the production environment.
 “Singapore is a testbed, because we can change and adapt our rules,” says Mr. Chng.